BSpendlove/pykeadhcp/CONTRIBUTING.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+2. Update any documentation with details of changes (readme, commands, etc...), this includes new environment variables, exposed ports, useful file locations and container parameters.
 3. Perform tests as required using pytest `pytest -s tests`.
-If you are only implementing API changes for dhcp4 and the control agent but not dhcp6, you can skip these tests using `pytest -s tests -k "not dhcp6"`.
+If you are only implementing API changes for dhcp4 and the control agent but not dhcp6, you can skip these tests using `pytest -s tests -k "dhcp4"`.
 Ensure that you provide the output of the tests in the pull request as this will be compared when another developer runs the test to validate the new test work along with the old tests.
 4. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 Ideally you can use `bump` module to do this.